 The south bank of London boasts some of the UK capital’s most impressive attractions.
 Whether it’s the historical significance of HMS Belfast or the Royal Observatory, natural spectacles at the London Aquarium or the Royal Botanic Gardens in Kew, or the brilliant and eclectic art collections at Tate Modern, south London has something to offer every family.
 Here’s our roundup.

-Marvel at the wonders of aquatic life at the London Aquarium on the south bank of the Thames, perched just across from the Houses of Parliament and right next to the London Eye.
-Catch an animal at feeding time, take a walk over a tank full of sharks or learn about all things subaquatic at the London Aquarium.
+Marvel at the wonders of aquatic life at the London Aquarium on the south side of the river, just by Westminster Bridge, across from the Houses of Parliament and next to the London Eye.
+Catch an animal at feeding time, take a walk over a tank full of sharks and learn about all things subaquatic.
+Fun for all the family.

-Step into history and make some furry friends at Battersea Dogs & Cats Home, which has been responsible for helping over three million cats and dogs since it was established in 1860.
-Although it was originally founded in Holloway, the animal rescue centre moved to its current location – which Battersea Power Station was later built next to – in 1871.
+Make some furry friends at Battersea Dogs & Cats Home, which has been responsible for helping over 3m cats and dogs find new homes since it was established in 1860.
+Originally founded in Holloway, north London, the animal rescue centre moved to its current location next to Battersea power station in 1871.